LaunchMenu-archive/LaunchMenu-v1/Dev/To-Do list.md

 		* [ ] images
 	* [x] create styling interface through settings
 		* [ ] create system for targetting individual elements
+	* [ ] refactor the styling system and inteface
+		* [ ] make styling interface elements grouped and collapsable, so it doesn't need to load everything right away
+		* [ ] make styling use css variables so that any proeprty can be altered instead of using html classes
 	* [ ] make it so you can open settings to go to a certain setting and or category
 	* [ ] make it so you can open a specific setting category
 * [ ] multi file selection